Mikk155/ripent.py/README.md

 > For example: <span style="color:rgb( 0, 255, 0 );">"body": "$bodygroup"</span>

 In this case, we are copying the existing value in the "bodygroup" key.

+That feature works for the values of:
+- new_entity
+- replace
+- add

 ---